 Jamie Lafferty, a contributing SOLO writer and roving photographer, who’s visited all of Japan’s 47 prefectures, adds: “Get a spare charger, a universal adapter and more memory cards than seems logical.”

 "DOWNLOAD YOUR CULTURE FIX"

 Says Flash Pack CEO and co-founder Radha Vyas

-“I totally agree that being shrewd with your luggage allowance in Japan is essential,” says Flash Pack CEO Radha Vyas, who’s visited Japan many times on research trips.
+“I totally agree that being shrewd with your luggage allowance in Japan is essential,” says Flash Pack CEO Radha Vyas, who’s visited Japan many times on recce trips.
 “You don’t want to be weighed down when you’re hopping around the Shinkansen (high speed trains),” she adds.